-Teachers and staff are asked to only come to the building for lessons and other educational activities and to work from home whenever possible.
+Teachers and staff are asked to only come to the building for the exceptions mentioned above and to work from home whenever possible.

 When should you come?

-You are welcome to attend the CvA if you can answer "NO" to the following questions:
+You are welcome to attend the CvA (for the exceptions mentioned above) if you can answer "NO" to the following questions: